Advent & Christmas Services

 The Prophets Foretell

-December 24, 3:00pm on the Labyrinth
+December 24, 3:00pm

 The culmination of our season with the prophets will be a fun and poignant Christmas Eve pageant at 3 o'clock.
 Written by Melody Shobe, The Prophets Foretell beautifully connects the hope of the ancient prophets with the babe born in Bethlehem.
 Toddlers through grade 5 are invited to participate in this beloved Christmas tradition.